Table of Contents

 - Have "the talk" well before you find yourself in a sexual situation

 - Tell the other person when you are both sober

 - Read up on HIV, safer sex , and HIV transmission .
 It will make it easier for you to talk about living with HIV.

 - If you date a person living with HIV, do not spend so much time caring for him or her that you do not care for yourself

-- If you are concerned about a really negative or possibly violent reaction, consider disclosing in a public place or with an HIV advocate present
+- If you are concerned about a really negative or possibly violent reaction, consider disclosing in a public place or with a friend present

 - Get advice from those who have done this before.
 Attend a support group for women living with HIV and ask others how they handle disclosure and dating.

 - Be prepared for rejection.
 It is important to remember that dating is a process of finding the right person for you.
 Whether or not you are living with HIV, dating almost always includes some rejection and almost everyone has some trial runs before finding that special person!

 Some women living with HIV find it hard to think about dating because they feel less desirable or less appealing than HIV-negative women.
 It is important to remember that there is much more to you than your HIV.
 Your HIV status is not a reflection of your self-worth; try not to let it affect your standards.
 You do not have to "settle" for being alone or being with a person who is wrong for you because you are living with HIV.

 There is no need to be afraid to have love in your life.
 Look for a loving relationship with a person who wants to be with you for you.
 Sex and being sexy can be important and exciting parts of your relationship.
 If you feel worried or guilty about the possibility of infecting your partner, make sure you know how to protect him or her by practicing safer sex .